lemoniris/im-going-to-do-the-rosalind-and-datacamp-problems-so-i-can-write-about-it-on-my-personal-statement/README.md

 im just going to do the problems in random order lol as long as i work on them every work day, thats good progress i think

+# Goal for Mid-August:
-# Goal for July: Constructing a De Bruijn Graph https://rosalind.info/problems/dbru/
+# 7. Constructing a De Bruijn Graph https://rosalind.info/problems/dbru/
 to unlock it i have to solve:
-# “Genome Assembly as Shortest Superstring”,
+# 6. “Genome Assembly as Shortest Superstring”
-# “k-Mer Composition”,
+# 5. “k-Mer Composition” <- 4.
+"RNA Splicing"
-# “Introduction to Set Operations” first
+# 3. “Introduction to Set Operations” <- 2.
+"Counting Subsets" <- 1.
+"Inferring mRNA from Protein"

 i want to get to the de bruijn graph problem in july and then i want to rewrite some of the problems in Rust in august ... but if im hired at mskcc, then i wont have time to rewrite them in Rust in august, ill be way too busy, but im planning that 1/3 of my personal statement will be about solving alignment problems in python on rosalind over the of summer 2024 so that should be good story i think, i dunno, lets see what my brother's thesis advisor thinks about that idea for the personal statement lol, thats the plan though